jsnpg/jsnpg/README.md

 the last parse result matches the given C string.

 The following example extracts the integer value from the supplied JSON where the key is `key-2`.
-Error checks are omitted for clarity.
+Error checks are omitted for brevity.

 ```json
 {